schlegel11/JFXAnimation/README.md

 ...
 ```

-Now you have to implement the specfifc action or actions like:
+Now you have to implement the specific action or actions like:

 ```java
 ...